HuBa1510/Digitial-Watermarking/README.md

 % D(256:512,256:512)=0;  Q2=D; % lower right corner
 QQ=D;
 ```
 Shear attack.
-There are three types of clipping attacks, namely clipping the top left corner, the middle corner, and the bottom right corner.
+There are three types of clipping attacks, namely clipping the top left corner, the middle corner, and the bottom right corner.<br>
 This line needs to be uncommented at runtime.

 ```matlab
 D = mat2gray(D);  % graying